Thai Tourist Information

 There is only 1 time zone in Thailand: +7 hrs GMT, or +12 hrs EST.

 Banking hours are 08:30 hrs until 15:30 hrs, Monday to Friday.
 Many shop stores are open 12 hours a day, every day.

+Camera and film processing shops are easily found in tourist areas.
 Most popular brands and types of film are widely available in Thailand.
 It is advisable to bring any special photographic equipment or film from home as supplies may be limited here.
-Film processing is widely available in all tourist areas.

 Post offices are open from 09:00 until 15:30 hrs.
-Thai postal services are be unreliable.
-Important items can be sent by express mail service (EMS) from the mainland.
-This is faster and safer but the cost is higher.
-Private air couriers like DHL and UPS also have representatives on Phuket.
+Thai postal services are unreliable and any valuable or important item should be sent by registered mail.
+Private air couriers like UPS and DHL are also available in Thailand.